RubixML/ML/docs/inference.md

 # Inference
+Most of a model's lifetime will be spent performing inference for analysis or production.
 Inference is the process of making predictions using an estimator.
-You can think of an estimator as a function that maps unknown samples to predictions by *inferring* their outcome given the input features and the estimator's hidden state (or *model*) created during training.
-Estimators are organized into their own namespaces by type.
-Some meta-estimators such as [Pipeline](pipeline.md) and [Grid Search](grid-search.md) are *polymorphic* i.e. they bear the type of the base estimator that they wrap.
+You can think of an estimator as *inferring* the outcome of a sample given the input features and the estimator's hidden state created during training.

 ## Making Predictions
 All estimators implement the [Estimator](estimator.md) interface which provides the `predict()` method.
-The `predict()` method takes a dataset of unknown samples as an argument and returns their predictions in order.
-There are 4 types of estimators in Rubix ML and each type has a different output for a prediction as shown in the table below.
+The `predict()` method takes a dataset of samples as its only argument and returns their predictions in order.
+There are 4 base estimator types in Rubix ML and each type makes a prediction specific to its type.

 | Estimator Type | Prediction | Examples |
 |---|---|---|